dejanu/az104/networking.md

     - You can override a default security rule by creating another security rule that has a higher Priority setting for your network security group.

 * Rules priority:
   - Priority = a number between 100 and 4096.
 Rules are processed in priority order, with lower numbers processed before higher numbers, because lower numbers have higher priority.
-Once traffic matches a rule, processing stops. ` 100 DENY all` doesn't matter what's after.
+Once traffic matches a rule, processing stops. `100 DENY all` doesn't matter what's after.
   - E.g. : The rule with priority 150 is processed before the rule with priority 200.

--> For INBOUND traffic, Azure first processes network security group security rules for any associated subnets and then any associated network interfaces.
+-> For INBOUND traffic, Azure first processes network security group security rules for any associated subnets and then any associated network interfaces ( SUBNETS-->NIC)
 <- For OUTBOUND traffic, the process is reversed.
-Azure first evaluates network security group security rules for any associated network interfaces followed by any associated subnets.
+Azure first evaluates network security group security rules for any associated network interfaces followed by any associated subnets (NIC-->SUBNET)

 * DMZ (demilitarized zone) = subnet with a network security group